mk270/whitakers-words/operational.md

 ## Modes of Operation

-<P>The mode of operation of WORDS can be specialized by setting some combination
-of available parameters.
+The mode of operation of WORDS can be specialized by setting some combination of available parameters.
 Here are a couple of example situations.

-<P>If you want only meanings to show up, set the # parameter
+If you want only meanings to show up, set the # parameter
 <BR>
 DO_ONLY_MEANINGS => Yes
 <BR>
-<P>If you do not even want to see the dictionary form (principle parts) set
+If you do not even want to see the dictionary form (principle parts) set
 # parameter
 <BR>
 DO_DICTIONARY_FORM => No
 <BR>
-<P>If you want to accept only the dictionary entry (amo, but not amas), set
-the ! parameter (this is the tricky one, requiring two parameters set)
+If you want to accept only the dictionary entry (amo, but not amas), set the ! parameter (this is the tricky one, requiring two parameters set)
 <BR>
 DO_ONLY_INITIAL_WORD => Yes
 <BR>
-<P>This will ten require you to input one enrty per line, which is not
-unreasonable for a dictionary look-up process.
+This will ten require you to input one enrty per line, which is not unreasonable for a dictionary look-up process.
 Then you will be offered another, otherwise unavailable, option
 <BR>
 FOR_WORD_LIST_CHECK => Yes
 <BR>
-<P>There are a large number of other options.
-The user is invited
-to consider all the options if needing anything more than the basic parse.
+There are a large number of other options.
+The user is invited to consider all the options if needing anything more than the basic parse.

-<P>Of course, for both sets of parameters, you will want to go to the end
-of the parameter setting menu and save this set so you can restart with the same situation.
+Of course, for both sets of parameters, you will want to go to the end of the parameter setting menu and save this set so you can restart with the same situation.